Understanding the Java Program Structure

 Methods

 Methods are used to perform specific actions in a Java program.
-They can accept parameters and return values, making them a powerful tool for creating modular and reusable code.
+They accept parameters and return values, making them a powerful tool for creating modular and reusable code.

 • Parameters: Parameters are used to pass values to a method.